 Prepare waffle batter:

 In a large bowl, combine the flour, baking powder, baking soda, salt, and brown sugar.
-In another bowl, whisk together the eggs, vanilla extract, and buttermilk until combined.
+In another bowl, whisk together the eggs, vanilla extract, and buttermilk and oil until combined.
 Add the egg mixture to the dry ingredients and fold until well incorporated and smooth.
 Stir in the bacon pieces.

 Cooking the waffles: